 There are two different types of concrete fasteners- female type and male type.
 Female anchors are set into the concrete and then a bolt or screw is inserted through the fixture and into the concrete anchor.
 Male anchors are placed through the fixture and into the concrete with part of the anchor protruding above the surface of the concrete.
-The diameter of anchor to be used for any specific application is determined by both the hole in the object being fastened and the weight of the object.
+The diameter of the anchor to be used for any specific application is determined by both the hole in the object being fastened and the weight of the object.
 Usually, the heavier the object then the larger the diameter of the concrete anchor.
 Concrete anchors derive their holding values from the concrete.
-Anchor failure is usually failure of the concrete.
+Anchor failure is usually a failure of the concrete.
 The deeper into the concrete a fastener is placed, the better the holding values that can be obtained.
 If a concrete anchor is to be placed outdoors, it is advisable to use stainless steel since it offers better rust resistance than regular, zinc plated fasteners.
 The number of fasteners and the placement of these fasteners depend on the specific requirements of the application.
-When setting any concrete fastener, they should be placed no closer than 10x the diameter of the anchor from each other and a minimum of 5x the diameter from any unsupported edge of concrete.
+When setting any concrete fastener, they should be placed no closer than 10x the diameter of the anchor from each other and a minimum of 5x the diameter from any unsupported edge of the concrete.

 There are many different types of concrete anchors.
 Each has features and benefits that meet specific application requirements.
 For example, lag shields come in a short and long version for each diameter.
 The short lag shield anchor is used in applications where the base material is very hard while the long lag shield is most commonly used in softer base materials.
 Wedge anchors, strike anchors and drop-in anchors can be used in solid concrete only and can't be used in brick or block.
 The sleeve anchor is very versatile and can be used in brick, block or concrete but the shear values are lower because the bolt size is smaller than the anchor diameter.
 Zinc plated sleeve anchors are for dry applications and the 304 stainless steel sleeve anchors are for wet environments.
 Some anchors may be chosen based on the type of bolt that needs to be used for a specific application.
 A machine screw anchor uses a bolt with machine threads that are national coarse threads 1/4"-20.
 Lag shield anchors use a bolt with lag screw threads.
 Some applications require removability.
 An example of this type of application would be a bench that is placed outdoors in the summer and is brought inside during the fall.
 If the base material is concrete, a drop in anchor may be used.
 Drop-in anchors are female type anchors that do not stick up above the surface of the concrete and allows for bolting and unbolting.